-Pinot Noir gains its name and reputation as one of the trickiest grapes to grow from its dark, thin skin.
-Native to Burgundy, the variety is susceptible to infection and disease, and thrives in cool-climate regions.
+Pinot Noir gained its name and reputation as one of the trickiest grapes to grow from its dark, thin skin.
+In some winemaking circles, it’s known as the heartbreak grape.
+Native to Burgundy, the variety is susceptible to infection and disease and thrives in cool-climate regions.
 At its best, the variety produces lithe, easy-drinking reds that can rank among the most complex and ethereal wines in the world.

-With origins ranging from Patagonia, Argentina to the Petaluma Gap in Sonoma County, here are the 25 best Pinot Noirs to drink in 2022.
+With origins ranging from the Yarra Valley and Anderson Valley to the Finger Lakes in New York State, here are the 25 best Pinot Noirs to drink in 2023.

 Don't Miss A DropGet the latest in beer, wine, and cocktail culture sent straight to your inbox.

 Hirsch Vineyards Block 8 Pinot Noir

 This winery shows us year after year how elegant and balanced Sonoma Pinot Noir can be.
 The alcohol content is a little higher, but that element adds to the layers of aroma and subtle fruit.
 Make no mistake, there is power in this bottle — it just doesn’t announce it.
 It unravels as you sip.

 Merry Edwards Russian River Valley Pinot Noir